Service Intervals

 To remove the link between a service interval and a service order, please proceed as follows:

-• Use the quick search (ALT+Q) to find the page Service Items.
+• Use the quick search (ALT+Q) to find the Service Items page.

-• Select from the table the service item for which you want remove the link between the service order and the service interval.
+• Select the service item for which you want remove the link between the service order and the service interval.

 • The service item card is displayed.